Please link this guide if you use it as a reference for your own content

 Hakushin Ring

 Similarly, as another craftable weapon like Mappa Mare, Hakushin Ring is outperformed by Fruit of Fulfillment in terms of personal damage, but can still have value.
-Of all the ER% providing weapons that aren’t Favonius Codex, Hakushin Ring also allows additional buffs to the Pyro/Hydro Units in the team, which can potentially be more effective than increasing Lisa’s personal damage.
-Do note that the passive requires Lisa to trigger it when she is On-field.
+Of all the ER% providing weapons that aren’t Favonius Codex, Hakushin Ring also allows additional buffs to the Pyro/Hydro characters in the team, which can potentially be more effective than increasing Lisa’s personal damage.
+Do note that the passive requires Lisa to trigger it when she is on-field.

 The Widsith